riceissa/issarice.com/wiki/is-effective-altruism-new.md

     movement, but the EA movement seems to have popularized the idea and also combined it with considerations of replaceability.
 For more on this, see Jeff Kaufman's posts: parts [I][etg i], [II][etg ii], and [III][etg iii].

--   Also worth quoting is [Brian Tomasik][tomasik comment]:

-    > Honestly, I think this idea is one of EA's bigger oversights -- not that
-    > people haven't noticed that EA is recent, but that people don't realize
-    > that it's *not* recent.
-The components of EA have each existed for
-    > millennia, and movements combining several parts are also ancient.
-This
-    > particular combination may be a little different from past movements, but
-    > not more than past movements have been from each other.
-    >
-    > On the whole, I think EAs vastly overestimate their value relative to
-    > everyone else in the world who are actually doing some really important
-    > work as well but don't happen to be part of our social circles.
-I agree
-    > that EAs (myself included) would do well to explore more different
-    > perspectives on the world beyond the boundaries of their community.

-    From the framework of "components of EA", I have only examined one component, namely, priority-setting in global health.

-    Similarly, [Philip\_W][philip] comments that the Rotary Club has some of the aspects of effective altruism.

-    And [Ishaan][ishaan]:

-    > Consolidating an old idea under a catchy brand using the momentum of the
-    > internet / being the most recent innovator does not mean you've invented
-    > an idea.
-EA's stand on the shoulders of many people who have been trying
-    > to do the same thing before them.
-Notions of things such as "QALYs", for
-    > example, have been around for 50 years.

 # Conclusion